achiwa912/daemonlord/README.md

 -   Group heal spells for the entire party

-<a id="org55a6f77"></a>
+<a id="orgb27717f"></a>

-## Important notice: Under development
+## Important notice: alpha quality

-Currently, DL (daemon lord) is under development and has tons of bugs and not-yet-implemented features.
-It might be below alpha quality and not comfortably playable yet as of April 8th, 2021.
-Please note that your saved file might become obsolete and can't load because backward compatibility is not supported yet.
-Anything might change anytime.
+Currently, DL (daemon lord) is under development and it's in an alpha code quality.
+Probably there are still many bugs, some of them might be critical.

 Please send bug reports to achiwa912+gmail.com (replace '+' with '@').

-To-be-implemented features:

--   Rescue defeated party members in the dungeon
--   Monsters and items on floor 11 or deeper
--   Background story

-<a id="orgf9bee06"></a>
+<a id="org9515f40"></a>

 ## Installation